R1ZEN/react-redux-aic/README.md

 ## Motivation

-In most projects, data requests are made from the nearest common component, but when you need to reuse a component, you have to look for its dependencies in order to repeat the initialization behavior on another page.
+In most projects, data requests are made from the nearest common component, but when you need to reuse a component, you have to look for its dependencies in order to repeat the initialization behavior on another page or view.
 This library is designed to solve this problem.

 ## Solution

-To solve this problem, it was decided to make a hook that would link data and requests, thus, when transferring the automotic component, requests are launched to initialize the component with server data.
+To solve this problem, it was decided to make a hook that would link data and requests, so that when rendering the component tree, we knew about all the requests needed to initialize the component tree.

 ## API